wp-plugins/single-post-message/README.txt

 2. The Single Post Message rendered between the title and the post content

 == Changelog ==

+= 1.2 =
+* Adding the option to place the notice at the top or the bottom of the post content
+* Updating features to be compliant with newer versions of PHP
+* Updating localization calls

 = 1.1 =
 * Updating the donate link